 By understanding emotional eating you can begin to change your disordered relationship with food and get off the dieting treadmill.
 You can recognise those times when food isn’t the answer and choose different ways of dealing with the experiences life throws at you.
 You can understand how to ride the waves of life in a different way, being fully engaged in your emotions and develop better and more positive coping strategies.
 Food no longer has a hold on you.

 This is why I’ve developed my new course, Understanding Emotional Eating, to help you to recognise your destructive eating habits and empower you to change them in a really supported way.
-It’s in bite sized chunks – audios of 2-7 minutes, and the best bit is that it’s completely and utterly free!
+It’s in bite sized chunks – audios of 2-7 minutes.
 Just click the image below to start understanding and overcoming your emotional eating habits.